mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 * creating the empty knowledge base if it does not exist
 * inserting all provided chunks with their labels into the knowledge base

-The population handles a whole list of Chunks at once which should be created by using the `Create Chunk` operation.
+The population handles a whole list of chunks at once which should be created by using the `Create Chunk` operation.
 It is possible to have multiple knowledge bases in the same database in parallel by providing different knowledge base names in combination with the same [DatabaseConfiguration](#databaseconfiguration-entity).

 ### 3.4 Retrieve Operations {#retrieve-operations}